buddhaman/AnymaEngine/Readme.md

 This will be the most large scale and fastest evolution simulation out there.

-Brain update rate will be 1 / 6 of the physics update rate.

 ## Building
 ~~Make sure you have cmake, vcpkg and all necessary c++ development tools for your operating system.~~